 - Get Social Savvy!
 Share the posts on social media as well as other people’s relevant content of interest to your target market.
 You need to search for, follow and connect with your target market.
 Build a following and relationships.
-Get to know them as they get to know you!
+Subsequently, get to know them as they get to know you!

 - Monitor and measure.
 At the end of every month you need to check your social analytics and insights to see what’s working and what’s not working.
 If you continue to do what’s not working expecting different results, well, that’s the definition of insanity.
 Make sure you have Google Analytics setup and installed on your website.
 As a result, it will be easy to track where your visitors are coming from and what they’re doing on your website.
 Furthermore, it’s free to use.